linkedin/qark/qark/README.md

 ##Requirements
 - python 2.7.6
 - JRE 1.6+ (preferably 1.7+)
-- OSX or Ubuntu Linux (Others may work, but not fully tested)
+- OSX or RHEL6.6 (Others may work, but not fully tested)

 ##Documentation